Adult Vision: 41 to 60 Years of Age

-During these years, schedule a comprehensive eye examination with your optometrist at least every two years to check for developing eye and vision problems.
+During these years, schedule a comprehensive eye examination with your doctor of optometry at least every two years to check for developing eye and vision problems.
 Don't rely on the limited driver's license vision test or other insufficient vision screenings to determine if you have an eye or vision problem.

 Adults over 40 who have the following health or work issues may be particularly at risk for developing eye and vision problems:

 - Chronic, systemic conditions such as diabetes or high blood pressure.

 - A family history of glaucoma or macular degeneration.

 - A highly visually demanding job or work in an eye-hazardous occupation.